 Instead, Elizabeth Petrovna, once one of Anna’s rivals for power, swept into place.
 Twisting the knife, Elizabeth was seen as popular and beloved where Anna was seen as cruel.

-In the end, Anna Ivanovna left behind a legacy of creative cruelty.
+In the end, Anna Ivanovna left behind a legacy of immense cruelty.